Empress Dowager Bian: Family background and marriage to Cao Cao

-Lady Bian was born in 161 in Bai Village (白亭), Qi Commandery (齊郡; in present-day Shandong) although her family was registered in Langya Commandery (琅琊郡; in present-day southeastern Shandong).
+Lady Bian was born in 159 or 161 in Bai Village (白亭), Qi Commandery (in present-day Shandong) although her family was registered in Langya Commandery (in present-day southeastern Shandong).
 Because her family was poor, she was a courtesan when she was young.
 When she was 20, Cao Cao took her as a concubine.
 In 189, when Cao Cao fled from Dong Zhuo at Luoyang, Yuan Shu spread rumours that Cao Cao had died.
 Lady Bian refused to believe them and persuaded Cao Cao's followers not to desert him.
 When Cao Cao returned, he was impressed at her conduct.
 She birthed him four sons – Cao Pi, Cao Zhang, Cao Zhi and Cao Xiong.
 After the death of Cao Cao's eldest son Cao Ang, Cao Cao's wife Lady Ding (who was not Cao Ang's biological mother but adopted him as her own) left him, never coming back even after he asked for forgiveness many times.
 He then made Lady Bian his principal wife.
 Lady Bian still treated Lady Ding kindly afterward, however.
 In 219 (after Cao Cao had been made the King of Wei in 216), Emperor Xian of Han made her the Queen of Wei.
 She was known for her piety, wisdom and humility.
 She was particularly praised for refusing to celebrate lavishly (as her attendants had suggested) when her son Cao Pi was made heir in 217.

 As empress dowager

-After Cao Cao died in 220, Cao Pi inherited his title as the King of Wei, and later that year forced Emperor Xian to abdicate in his favour, ending the Han dynasty and establishing the state of Cao Wei.
+After Cao Cao died in March 220, Cao Pi inherited his title as the King of Wei, and later that year forced Emperor Xian to abdicate in his favour, ending the Han dynasty and establishing the state of Cao Wei.
 Queen Dowager Bian became empress dowager.
 She was not much involved in her son's administration or in his campaigns against Cao Wei's rival states, Eastern Wu and Shu Han.
 She, in particular, refused to grant her family excessive wealth or titles, setting an example for the rest of Cao Wei's history.
-One incident that she engaged herself in happened in 226, when Cao Pi wanted to execute Cao Cao's cousin Cao Hong due to previous grudges between them.
+One incident that she did engage herself in happened in 226, (Note: Cao Hong's tribulation was listed under this year in Zizhi Tongjian (vol.70).
+His biography in Sanguozhi did not indicate when this event took place.) when Cao Pi wanted to execute Cao Cao's cousin Cao Hong due to previous grudges between them.
 She, remembering the contributions that Cao Hong had made – including one occasion when he personally had saved Cao Cao's life – rebuked Cao Pi sufficiently that he spared Cao Hong's life, although Cao Hong's offices and titles were still stripped from him.